uwla/vue-data-table/README.md

 # VUE DATA TABLE

-`VueDataTable` is a Vue plugin that adds advanced features to an HTML table.
+`VueDataTable` is a Vue plugin that adds advanced features to Support for muan HTML table.
 It was inspired by [DataTable jQuery Plugin](https://datatables.net/), but  it  was written from scratch using Vue.